Easter is a really big candy holiday.

 Kids love Skittles and they love Easter egg hunts.
 Get on board with these Skittles-filled eggs.

-8. Foil-Wrapped Chocolate Eggs
+8. Foil-Wrapped Chocolate Eggs.
+No movement this year.

 These might be my number one top favorite.
 I love the foil wrapped chocolates, especially when they have some candy crunchies inside.
 The cookies and creme variety are extra points.

 Quick little hit of crunchy chocolate and I’m on to the next piece of candy in my Easter basket.
 The only drawback is they can be messy if they are eaten warm.

 7. Robins Eggs from Whoppers.
 Down from #5 last year.

 Robins Eggs are little Whoppers malt balls shaped like eggs and covered with a crispy candy shell.
 The shells are colored with speckles to look like little robin eggs, except that robins’ eggs don’t typically come in yellow and coral colors, so far as I know.
 These are crunchy and satisfying.
 You can put them inside a plastic Easter egg for a nice surprise or sprinkle them into the Easter basket individually.
 Very nice.

 6. Lindt Chocolate Carrots.
 Down from #4 last year.

 Lindt Chocolate Carrots are delightful.
 Foil wrapped chocolate carrots are designed to look like little carrots.
 They look devine in an Easter Basket and the flavor is nice too.
 Lindt is known for quality, and these chocolate carrots have hints of hazelnut to give them a warm and fuzzy feeling.
 The little curve at the end of the stick makes them feel like little spring carrot umbrellas.
 So cute.

 5. Jelly Beans (Gourmet / Naturally-Flavored).
 Up from #7 last year.